Thorfinn05/MediNova-AI/README.md

 * All health data is encrypted and securely processed with role-based access.

+### 🤖 Aether-Chatbot

+*  Live chat with AI medical agent about any healthcare related queries.
 ---

 ## 🧠 How MediNova Works

-MediNova is powered by *Gemini 2.0 Flash* agents that work together in a modular pipeline to:
+MediNova is powered by AI agents that work together in a modular pipeline to:

 1. Analyze symptoms
 2. Recommend tests
 3. Suggest treatments
+4. Patient-specific diagnosis history
-4. Annotate medical images
+5. Annotate medical images
-5. Deliver secure, explainable outputs
+6. Deliver secure, explainable outputs
+7. PDF report downloads
+8. Friendly chatbot

 Each agent specializes in a task but collaborates with others for holistic analysis.